ben-d-t/ben-d-t.github.io/content/projects.md

 11. [PugTech](https://pugtech.co/about/)

     PugTech is a product studio and consultancy based in San Francisco, California.
 We specialize in solving real problems with technology with a special focus on generative AI.
-We are a small team of experienced engineers, product managers, and operators with extensive data science and (real) math backgrounds.
-(September 2023)
+We are a small team of experienced engineers, product managers, and operators with extensive data science and (real) math backgrounds (September 2023)

 12. [Auto YouTube Shorts](https://www.youtube.com/channel/UCS5a3v3H121N-48QebGtDVg)

-    Experiments in using text-to-speech (TTS) and other tools to combine text, audio, videos, and photos into short-form vertical content.
-(October 2023)
+    Experiments in using text-to-speech (TTS) and other tools to combine text, audio, videos, and photos into short-form vertical content (October 2023)

 13. Local Vector DB Manager

     Tinkering with semantic search over a pile of documents by creating vector embeddings and simply loading everything into a big dataframe.
-Hobbyists don't need a cloud-based vector database.
-(November 2023)
+Hobbyists don't need a cloud-based vector database (November 2023)

 14. [Advent of Code 2023](https://github.com/ben-d-t/ben-d-t.github.io/tree/main/adventofcode2023)